tiepdotme/redant-home/portfolio/mentored.md

 project_date: 2017-2018
 team_size: 4 people
 technologies:
   - Ruby on Rails
   - Postgres
-- Kubernetes on AWS
+  - Kubernetes
+  - Amazon Web Services (AWS)
-- Stripe
+  - Stripe Payments
 desktop_img_height: 463
 images: []
 project_type: ''
 lines_of_code: ''
 ---

 #### Project Description

 Mentored is the digital side of Mark Bouris’s Channel 7 TV series The Mentor.
 A Mentor is a trusted advisor, someone you can turn to for advice and guidance, especially in business.
 Mentored.com.au is scaling that notion for the Australian small business community.